All About Braces Care and Oral Hygiene

 Patients who don’t keep up with proper brushing may need more frequent professional cleanings, and adults with a history of gum disease should continue seeing their periodontist during treatment.

-Our team will show you the best brushing and flossing techniques, and you can also watch the helpful videos below for a step-by-step guide.
+Will show you the best brushing and flossing techniques, and you can also watch the helpful videos below for a step-by-step guide.

 Eating With Braces